pytorch/rfcs/RFC-0001-torch-function-for-methods.md

 Quoting [[1]], [[2]] and [[3]], the goals of this proposal are:

 1. Support subclassing `torch.Tensor` in Python
-2. Preserve `Tensor` subclasses when calling `torch` functions on them
+2. Preserve `torch.Tensor` subclasses when calling `torch` functions on them
-3. Use the PyTorch API with `torch.Tensor`-like objects that are _not_ `Tensor` subclasses
+3. Use the PyTorch API with `torch.Tensor`-like objects that are _not_ `torch.Tensor`
+   subclasses
-4. Preserve `Tensor` subclasses when calling `Tensor` methods.
+4. Preserve `torch.Tensor` subclasses when calling `torch.Tensor` methods.
-5. The ability to give external libraries a way to also define functions/methods that follow the `__torch_function__` protocol.
-6. Propagating subclass instances correctly also with operators, using views/slices/indexing/etc.
+5. Propagating subclass instances correctly also with operators, using views/slices/indexing/etc.
-7. Preserve subclass attributes when using methods or views/slices/indexing.
+6. Preserve subclass attributes when using methods or views/slices/indexing.
-8. A way to insert code that operates on both functions and methods uniformly (so we can write a single function that overrides all operators).
+7. A way to insert code that operates on both functions and methods uniformly (so we can write a single function that overrides all operators).
+8. The ability to give external libraries a way to also define functions/methods that follow the `__torch_function__` protocol.

+Goals 1‒6 are explicitly about subclassing, goal 7 is already partially achieved via the `__torch_function__` protocol (which we're proposing to extend to methods), and goal 8 is a by-product required to make overridden `torch.Tensor` subclass methods behave similar to `torch.Tensor` methods.

 Achieving interoperability with NumPy and adopting its array protocols is out of scope for this proposal and we propose to defer it to a later proposal.